Good-Ghosting/goodghosting-protocol-v1/README.md

-# Viral Save Gamex
+# Viral Saving Game

+Try to save DAI 9.90 every week for one year.
-Earn more interest by inviting friends
+Earn more interest by inviting friends.
+If you drop out in the middle you lose your interest and it is distributed to everyone who make it to the end.

 # Internals